monimoydebp/Session9/README.md

 **Analysis:**

-We achieved over 85% accuracy finally.
-However, we can still improve the model performance by reducing the number of parameters.
+I achieved over 85% accuracy finally.
+However, I can still improve the model performance by reducing the number of parameters.
 Let’s try to keep it under 0.1m and see if we can achieve 85% accuracy.